weigao95/mrcnn_ros/README.md

 # mrcnn_ros

-This repo provides ros service for instance segmentation using maskrcnn_benchmark.
+This repo is part of [kPAM](https://github.com/weigao95/kPAM) that provides ros service for instance segmentation using [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).